 Molluscum contagiosum is a common skin infection caused by a virus.
 It’s annoying, but not dangerous.
 Anyone can get it, but it’s most common among children who are 1-10 years old, people who are sexually active, and people who have trouble fighting off infection.

 How is molluscum contagiosum spread?

-Molluscum contagiosum is passed from one area of the body to another by scratching and from one person to another by direct skin-to-skin contact with an infected person’s bumps or by having contact with an object that has been infected by the virus.
+Molluscum contagiosum is passed from one area of the body to another by scratching and from one person to another by direct skin-to-skin contact with an infected person’s bumps or by having contact with an object that has the virus on it.
+It’s important not to itch or scratch at the lesions to both prevent further spread and prevent secondary bacterial infection.
 The virus is spread:

 - During any type of skin to skin contact such as sexual activity, contact sports, or other activity that involves touching the bumps of an infected person.